 You outline your story using Deborah’s workbook

 You and Deborah have a coaching Zoom session

 Deborah provides expert advice

 Deborah shares her secrets for improving your work

-“Deborah has a unique style as an Editor.
+“Deborah has a unique style as a Coach.
 She is thorough, helpful and easy going.
 You get to feel her rich experience in the very first encounter with her.
 Her reviews are top-notch and has consulted for many international organizations.
 She has demonstrated keen interest in the development of new and young writers over the years and is always available when called upon.
 I couldn’t find anyone better to work with.”